rydmike/flex_seed_scheme/README.md

 * `FlexTones.ultraContrast`, for a very high-contrast theme version.
 * `FlexTones.jolly`, for a more "jolly" and colorful theme.
 * `FlexTones.vividBackground`, like `vividSurfaces`, but tone mapping for `surface` and `background` are swapped.
 * `FlexTones.oneHue`, a balanced chromatic setup.
 It is called oneHue because When only primary color is used as seed, it does not rotate its hue value to make a computed hue for tertiary tonal palettes, but uses the same hue.
 This makes it possible to make seed-generated color schemes from a single color.
-In such themes, all colors are based on the same hue, but using different chroma and tones to create a one color hue based theme.
+In such themes, all colors are based on the same hue, but using different chroma and tones.
+* `FlexTones.oneHue`, A high contrast color scheme, useful for accessible themes, with colors that pop like candy.
+Keeps the background and surface white in light mode, and only a slight tint in dark mode.
+Neutrals have very low chroma.
+* `FlexTones.chroma`, use it to create a color scheme that follows chroma of each used seed color.
+Useful for manual control of pop or low chromacity.
+It uses low surface tint and neutrals with medium chroma.

 You can define custom tones mapping and chroma limitation setups with `FlexTones`.
 Prefer using the `FlexTones.light` and `FlexTones.dark` constructors as base for custom definitions.
 By using